Skip to content

 4. Check framework-specific prefixes (NEXT_PUBLIC_, VITE_, etc.)

 Run varitykit doctor to diagnose.
-Credentials are auto-provided — if they fail, check your network connection.
+Credentials are auto-provided.
+If they fail, check your network connection.